HowProgrammingWorks/SelfAssessment/Skills/Async.md

 - Theory
   - Event loop 🖐️ used
   - try..catch 🖐️ used
-  - Non-blocking
+  - Non-blocking 🖐️ used
   - Async I/O 🖐️ used
   - Thread pool 👂 heard
-  - Pattern Reactor
+  - Pattern Reactor 🖐️ used
-  - CAS operations
+  - CAS operations 🖐️ used
-  - epoll
+  - epoll 🖐️ used
   - kqueue
   - Completion ports
-  - Event ports
+  - Event ports 🖐️ used
   - libuv
-  - Race conditions
+  - Race conditions 🖐️ used
-  - Dead locks 👂 heard
+  - Dead locks 🖐️ used
-  - Live locks 👂 heard
+  - Live locks 👂🖐️ used
   - Concurrent programming 🖐️ used
   - Parallel programming 🖐️ used
   - Actor Model